Prateek-Dhar-Dwivedi/VELORA/README.md

 # ⭐ Support

-If you like Velora, consider giving this repository a ⭐.
+If you like Velora, consider giving this repository a ⭐ on GitHub.